ksnabb/cruds/src/cruds.coffee.md

         name = if options.name then options.name else "Entity"
         schema = if options.schema then options.schema else new mongoose.Schema({}, {strict:false})
+        wss = if options.server then new WebSocketServer {server: options.server, path: "/#{name}"} else null

         mongoose.connect (if options.connectionString then options.connectionString else "mongodb://localhost:27017/cruds"), (err) ->
             if err